 The intriguing flavor of smoked paprika is a building block of Spanish cuisine, from paella to chorizo.
 The following recipe illustrates how well it complements chicken, too.
 It’s used as a simple rub along with a few spice cabinet standbys, creating a memorable meal with little effort.

-Hint: If you’re tempted to try this recipe, consider making extra as leftovers can be used in next week’s recipe.
+Hint: If you’re tempted to try this recipe, consider making extra as leftovers are delicious as is or used in healthy, satisfying Mediterranean Chicken & Hummus Bowls.⇩⇩

 Yield: 4-6 servings